acorus-networks/lab-l3vpn/README.md

 #### SSH to devices on lab :

-Connnect to your POD demo server.
+Connnect to your demo server.
-Then SSH to each device in the lab, repeat for vqfx1, vqfx2, vqfx3, srv, cust1, etc.
+Then SSH to each device in the lab

 ```
 acorus@instance-mpls:~$ cd lab-l3vpn